 In 5 Steps to More Sustainable Travel, the first action I mentioned was to reduce, reuse and recycle.
-That can be extra hard on the road, so today I’m giving you a list of tried and true eco-friendly travel products that will help you produce less waste and be a more sustainable traveller.
+That can be extra hard on the road where throwaway, single-use items can be of the utmost convenience.
+So today I’m giving you a list of tried and true eco-friendly travel products that will help you produce less waste and be a more sustainable traveller.

 These are the bare essentials that you should pack for every trip to ensure you minimize waste.
 There are many more depending on your mode and style of travel, but these will take a good chunk out of your single-use plastic consumption and some even save you money in the long term.